Highlight type of practice

 the pupil of a manager or employee of a BSB entity ; or

 the pupil of a manager or employee of an authorised (non-BSB) body ; or

 spending a period of external training with a BSB entity or an authorised (non-BSB) body;

 this Handbook will apply to you as though you were an employee of the barrister's employer or the body concerned.

 If you are a registered European lawyer , then, except where otherwise provided, the provisions of this Handbook which apply to barristers shall apply to you, in connection with all professional work undertaken by you in England and Wales, as if you were a self-employed barrister or an employed barrister (non-authorised body or a manager or employee of an authorised (non BSB) body or a manager or employee of a BSB entity (as the case may be) depending on the way in which you practise.

 In addition to the above, each Part to this Handbook has its own application section which sets out the more detailed application of that particular Part.
 In the event of any inconsistency, the application section specific to the particular Part shall prevail over these general provisions.

 C - COMMENCEMENT AND TRANSITIONAL PROVISIONS

-This second edition of the Handbook came into force on 30 April 2015 and replaced the first edition of the Handbook (which came into effect from 6 January 2014).
+This third edition of the Handbook came into force on 03 April 2017 and replaced the second edition of the Handbook (which came into effect from 30 April 2015).